Stocks soar as Congress works toward $1.6T stimulus package

 |NASDAQ COMPOSITE INDEX

-The early gains came after the major averages plunged Monday despite the Federal Reserve announcing it would buy unlimited amounts of assets to support the economy.
-Monday’s 3 percent drop left the Dow at a three-year low and on track for its worst month since September 1931, one of the earliest years of the Great Depression, according to Dow Jones Market Data.
+The rally followed a plunge on the major averages Monday despite the Federal Reserve announcing it would buy unlimited amounts of assets to support the economy.
+Monday’s 3 percent drop left the Dow at a three-year low and on track for its worst month since September 1931, one of the earliest years of the Great Depression, according to the Dow Jones Market Data Group.

 STOCK MARKET'S CORONAVIRUS PLUNGE CONJURES 1987 CRASH FLASHBACKS

-Looking at stocks, airlines soared following a report from The Wall Street Journal that carriers are drawing up plans for a potential voluntary shutdown of domestic air travel.
+Looking at stocks, airlines soared following a report from The Wall Street Journal that the companies are drawing up plans for a potential voluntary shutdown of domestic air travel.

 |Ticker